TrueBlocks/trueblocks-core/src/other/migrations/README.md

 cd ~/.local/share/trueblocks
 ```

+On Windows:

+You're out of luck.
+TrueBlocks does not support Windows.

+## Moving the Configuration File

-After moving the folder, rename the default configuration file.
-This assumes you are in the new default config folder created above.
+After moving the folder, we need to move the configuration file.
+The following assumes you are in the new configuration folder created above.

 ```[bash]
 mv quickBlocks.toml trueBlocks.toml
 ```

+## Moving the Unchained Index if it Exists

-In the new configuration folder, check to see if a folder called `./cache/addr_index` exitss (`ls -l ./cache`).
-If it is present, move it to its new location:
+In the new configuration folder, check to see if a folder called `./cache/addr_index` exits (`ls -l ./cache`).
+If it does, move it to its new location:

 ```[bash]
 mv ./cache/addr_index ./unchained
 ```

-# Editing the Configuration TOML file
+## Edit the Configuration File

-You should now be in the destination folder created above.
-The folders should look something like this (the `cache` folder may be different):
+The new configuration folder should look something like this (the `cache` folder may be different):

 <img alt="Folders" src="https://github.com/TrueBlocks/trueblocks-core/blob/new-default-dir/src/other/migrations/folders.png" width="250px" />

-There should be a file called `./trueBlocks.toml` at the top of the new configuration folder.
+There should be a file called `./trueBlocks.toml` at the top of this folder.

-Edit the file to clean up any dangling paths.
-If any settings reference the old configuration paths (`~/.quickBlocks`), change those paths to reference the new folder.
+Edit that file and clean up any dangling paths.
+If any the settings reference the old configuration paths (`~/.quickBlocks`), change those paths to reference the new configuration folder.